Panjab University Swami Sarvanand Giri Regional Centre, Hoshiarpur: Training and Placement Cell

-PUSSGRC has a training and placement program headed by Rajeev Dang (ME, LLB, MBA).
-The program operates training and placement activities that are undertaken by teacher and student coordinators under the guidance of Dr. Satish Kumar.
+PUSSGRC has a training and placement program headed by Dr. Vrajesh Sharma.
+The program operates training and placement activities that are undertaken by teacher and student coordinators.
 Students from all departments are selected through personal interviews conducted by the faculty members of the cell.
 Besides opening job avenues for the students, the cell ensures that students are well equipped to meet the requirements of the industry.
+The joint placements are also conducted by the Central Placement Cell and UIET, Panjab University Chandigarh for the students of this campus in Chandigarh.

-Students have found posts in firms such as Birlasoft, Infosys, Accenture, Igate Patni, Quark, Dell, Infogain, Nucleus Software, Wipro, Ambuja Cement, IBM, Mahindra & Mahindra, Sml Isuzu, Sonalika International Tractors etc.
+Students have found posts in firms such as Birlasoft, Infosys, Accenture, Igate Patni, Dell, Infogain, Nucleus Software, Wipro, Ambuja Cement, IBM, Mahindra & Mahindra, Sml Isuzu, Sonalika International Tractors, Josh Technologies Group (JTG), Larsen & Toubro Limited (L&T), Penthara Technologies, Intellipaat, Cognizant, HashedIn, Unthinkable Solutions, Alert En-terprises, Quark, TT Consultants, Auxilobits, Growth Natives, McKinley Rice and many more.